Facial Scar Revision

 When the skin is in the process of recovering from an injury, whether the result of an accident, surgery, a burn, or acne, scarring will occur wherever multiple layers of the skin have been affected.
 Once a scar forms, it is permanent but may be made less visible or relocated surgically.

 With very few exceptions most people are self-conscious about facial scars.
 Some people may also experience diminished functioning of the eyes, mouth, or nose due to scarring.
 If you’ve wondered how facial scar revision could improve your appearance, your self-confidence, or your level of facial functioning, you need to know how scar revision works and what you can expect from this procedure.
-This pamphlet can address many of your and provide you the information to begin considering facial scar revision surgery.
+This web page can address many of your questions and provide you the information to begin considering facial scar revision surgery.

 Is Facial Scar Treatment For You?

 The most basic requirement for all surgery is good health.
-Other requirements are more subtle and should be carefully considered in discussion with your surgeon.
+Other requirements are more subtle and should be carefully considered in discussion with Dr. Ducic.
 Expectations of the surgery and of the surgeon must be realistic.
 A person considering facial scar revision must understand that there is no way to remove scars completely.
 The goal is to improve the appearance of the scar either by disguising it, relocating it, or minimizing its prominence.
 Skin color and type, age, and the type of scarring, are all important factors that must be part of the discussion prior to surgery.

 Different types of scars respond to different plastic surgery techniques.
 Timing of surgery is another important choice.
 Some surgeons advise against any scar revision in cases of injury for a period that might extend up to a year after the injury.
 This interval allows the body enough time to heal fully.